michael2012z/BitBible/markdown/KJV/files/Job.md

 6. Know now that God hath overthrown me, and hath compassed me with his net.

-7. Behold, I cry out of wrong, but I am not heard: I cry aloud, but there is no judgment.wrong: or, violence
+7. Behold, I cry out of wrong, but I am not heard: I cry aloud, but there is no judgment.

 8. He hath fenced up my way that I cannot pass, and he hath set darkness in my paths.